truenas/documentation/content/SCALE/SCALETutorials/Credentials/Certificates/SettingUpLetsEncryptCertificates.md

 tags:
 - certificates
 - acme
+keywords:
+- nas data storage
 ---

 TrueNAS SCALE allows users to automatically generate custom domain certificates using [Let's Encrypt](https://letsencrypt.org/).

 ## Requirements

-* An email address for your TrueNAS SCALE Admin user.
+* An email address for your TrueNAS SCALE admin user.
 * A custom domain that uses Cloudflare, AWS Route 53, or OVH.
 * A DNS server that does not cache for your TrueNAS SCALE system.